-On March 7, 2014, the Government issued an Order in Council, requiring the Company and Canadian Pacific Railway Company to each move progressively increasing minimum volumes of grain up to a prescribed weekly minimum of 500,000 metric tonnes.
+On March 7, 2014, the Government of Canada issued an Order in Council, requiring each of the Company and Canadian Pacific Railway Company to move progressively increasing minimum volumes of grain up to a prescribed weekly minimum of 500,000 metric tonnes.
 On May 29, 2014, Bill C-30 came into force.
 It amended the CTA by requiring the Company and Canadian Pacific Railway Company to each move at least 500,000 metric tonnes of grain weekly through to August 3, 2014.
-Failure by a railway company to move the prescribed minimum tonnage will be subject to an administrative monetary penalty of up to \$100,000 per violation.
 Bill C-30 also allows: (1) the Government to specify minimum amounts of grain to be moved in future grain crop years, (2) the Agency to extend current interswitching limits for specific regions or specific commodities, (3) the Agency to make regulations specifying what constitutes 'operational terms' for the purpose of the establishment of service level agreements, and (4) the Agency to order a railway company to pay shippers for expenses incurred as a result of the railway's failure to fulfill its service obligations.
 The amendments introduced by Bill C-30 are intended to remain in effect up to August 1, 2016, unless further extended by Parliament.

-The Agency is expected to issue regulations for new interswitching rates for the extended distance of 160 km from the current 30 km limits and define what constitutes 'operational terms' for the purpose of rail level of service arbitrations.
-These new regulations are expected to be in effect on August 1, 2014.
+On August 1, 2014, the Agency issued an amendment to the interswitching regulations extending the distance to 160 kilometers from the current 30 kilometers limits for all commodities in the provinces of Manitoba, Saskatchewan and Alberta.
+The Agency also issued regulations defining what constitutes 'operational terms' for the purpose of rail level of service arbitrations.